KQFN

-KQFN (1580 AM) is a commercial radio station licensed to Tempe, Arizona and serving the Phoenix metropolitan area.
-It is owned by CRC Broadcasting Company, Inc., and airs an all-sports radio format branded as "The Fanatic."
-Morning and afternoon drive-time programming on weekdays comes from local hosts, with the nationally syndicated Jim Rome heard middays, and programming from the BetQL Audio Network, CBS Sports Radio, and Vegas Stats & Information Network (VSiN) heard nights and weekends.
+KQFN (1580 kHz) is a commercial AM radio station licensed to Tempe, Arizona and serving the Phoenix metropolitan area.
+It is owned by CRC Broadcasting Company, Inc., and airs a sports radio format, primarily emphasizing on sports betting, branded as "The Fanatic".
+The station has two local afternoon drive-time shows, with programming from BetQL Network, Infinity Sports Network, and Vegas Stats & Information Network (VSiN) heard at other times throughout the week when there are no live play-by-play broadcasts.

 The studios and offices are on East Evans Road in Scottsdale.
-The transmitter is located off North 38th Avenue near West Indian School Road, in Phoenix.
+The transmitter is located at the already heavily used site in South Mountain Village on South 38th Street.
+The single mast (127.9M tall) is also used by KSUN (1400kHz) and KPHX (1480kHz).